AAP’s Bhaskar Rao to join BJP?

-Former Bengaluru police commissioner Bhaskar Rao is said to be exploring a political career with the BJP, which could deal a blow to the prospects of a fledgling Aam Aadmi Party (AAP).
+Former Bengaluru police commissioner Bhaskar Rao is likely to join the BJP, dealing a blow to the prospects of a fledgling Aam Aadmi Party (AAP).

 Rao, who resigned from the IPS and joined AAP in April last year, was recently appointed as the party’s manifesto committee chairperson.
 He is one of AAP’s prominent faces in Karnataka where the Arvind Kejriwal-led party wants to be a force to reckon with.

-On Tuesday, Rao met Revenue Minister R Ashoka, sparking speculation about his political future.
+On Tuesday, Rao visited the BJP and held talks with the party's Tamil Nadu president K Annamalai, who is a co-incharge for the saffron unit's Karnataka election effort.
+Rao also met Revenue Minister R Ashoka.
 Rao was commissioner for transport and road safety between 2008 and 2011 when Ashoka was the transport minister.
-According to sources, Rao has also met Union Minister Pralhad Joshi.
+Rao has also held talks with Union Minister Pralhad Joshi.

-Sources close to Rao confirmed that he could be on his way out of AAP due to “stagnation” and “refusal to grow”.

-AAP is banking on Rao to be its candidate in the Basavanagudi Assembly constituency against BJP’s incumbent LA Ravi Subramanya.
-MLC UB Venkatesh is likely to be the Congress candidate.
+AAP was banking on Rao to be its candidate in the Basavanagudi Assembly constituency against BJP’s incumbent L A Ravi Subramanya and Congress MLC U B Venkatesh - all Brahmins.

+Rao is said to be unhappy with AAP due to “stagnation” and “refusal to grow”.

+Rao had joined AAP in the presence of Delhi Chief Minister Arvind Kejriwal in April last year.
+His likely move to the BJP comes just days ahead of Kejriwal's rally at Davangere on March 4.

 Check out DH's latest videos